 - And open your eyes.
 You can even practise addition while working.
 It will surely make you feel better.

 While it is not easy to experience such an unfortunate or indifferent time that you might have never thought about.
-However, one can still allow themselves a little peace by following the above-listed tips that helped me to move on despite facing the most challenging time of my life.
+However, one can still allow themselves a little peace.
+Trust me, by following the above-listed tips it’s easier to take yourself out of a dark mental place.
+For me, it helped me to move on despite facing the most challenging time of my life.